bhenggoh/ticketsDAPP/README.md

 <img width="340" alt="image" src="https://user-images.githubusercontent.com/116928888/205493322-dbcc5fa9-1900-452c-9ba5-3f329c13575b.png">
 </p>

-So, now the GitHub action is integrated to the IFTTT trigger.
+So, now the GitHub action is integrated to the IFTTT trigger. :fireworks: :sparkler: :tada:

 ## Step :six: - Test the workflow :satisfied:

 Now, perform a commit to any file in the repo.

-An email will be send to me as follows:
+An email :email: will be send to me as follows:

 <p align="center">
 <img width="412" alt="image" src="https://user-images.githubusercontent.com/116928888/205500994-4ef9df7e-2362-4cf0-8305-c8dca82dce9e.png">